 As I already mentioned, Her Private Life is nothing new plot-wise, but it felt fresh and exciting to watch because of how well the drama was executed.
 I fell in love with almost every character as the story progressed.
 The entire film crew and actors really brought their A-game on this one.
 I really enjoyed watching the comedic scenes, the extraness of it all gave me a good laugh.
 I also love how animated the depiction of the fansite world was made to look.
 It was a little bit “cheesy,” but I think that is what made it funny to me.

 Another thing to comment on is the fantastic dialogue, most notably during heartfelt scenes.
 In the last episode, there is a scene where Deok Mi’s mom and Ryan’s mom sit for a while and talk with each other.
-The dialogue from Ryan’s mom what absolutely beautiful.
-She said, “A woman who has lost her husband is called a widow, A man whose wife has died is a widower, A child who had lost his or her parents are called orphans But a parent who has lost a child… The sorrow is so great that there is not even a word that can be used to describe the person”.
+The dialogue from Ryan’s mom was absolutely beautiful.
+She said, “A woman who has lost her husband is called a widow.
+A man whose wife has died is a widower.
+A child who had lost his or her parents is called an orphan.
+But a parent who has lost a child…the sorrow is so great that there is not even a word that can be used to describe the person”.
 I am not sure if these words are directly from the writer or from another source, but they really touched me.
 If anyone knows the original source, please let me know in the comment section.
 For a more detailed review, I will go ahead and analyze a few characters.

 First, our main leads – Kim Jae Wook as Ryan/Han Yoon Jae and Park Mi Young as Sung Deok MiThis drama portrays a very mature romance story, so the chemistry between Ryan and Deok Mi was intense and beautiful from start to finish.
 Their relationship felt more real and natural as the drama progressed.
 I also discovered that most of the intimate scenes towards the end of the series were actually improvised by the actors themselves, so I guess that’s why it felt very natural.
 I loved how understanding and considerate they both were to each other.
 There was hardly any misunderstanding between them, and anytime they had an issue, it was resolved very quickly.
 I honestly hate when little problems are dragged and dramatized for many episodes, so it was nice seeing that change here.